Azure/enterprise-azure-policy-as-code/Docs/desired-state-strategy.md

 ## Use Case 4: Hierarchical Organization

-Hierarchical allows a central team to manage the commonality while giving parts of the organization a capability to further restrict resources with Policies.
+The hierarchical model allows a central team to manage the commonality while giving parts of the organization a capability to further restrict resources with Policies.
 This is a common scenario in multi-national corporations with additional jurisdictional requirements (e.g., data sovereignty, local regulations, ...).

 Additionally, it is possible for a solution at a child scope to inherit Policy definitions.